N-Wouda/Slides/slides/euro_neurips/euro_neurips.md

 Note:

+After parameter tuning, we decided on doing three such simulation cycles.
 This slide shows the final dispatch instance, which is obtained after the last simulation cycle.

 ----